 Protagonist vs. evil overlord is an external conflict, protagonist vs. annoying neighbor is an interpersonal one.
 An external conflict is the optimal solution for most games, but not a requirement.

 It’s a good choice to have more than one storyline.
 In addition to the main conflict, there have to be some background things going on.
 Building relationships with other characters, defeating smaller villains, collecting artifacts – these are all parts of the story that add more depth.
-And depth, as we know, is what makes a story more interesting.
+And depth, as we know, is what makes a game story more interesting.

 Choose your characters